Global Medical REIT: An Unwarranted Divergence From The Peers

 Risks to the Thesis

 - MOB and Healthcare office tenants suspending their rent payables.
-As highlighted earlier, GMRE has a considerable share of tenants whose services suffer from the social distancing measures.
+As highlighted earlier, GMRE has a considerable share of tenants whose services suffer from social distancing measures.
 Non-urgent medical services are increasingly rescheduled to later dates that might lead to vacant areas.

 - Denied access to the existing credit facility.
 This risk goes hand in hand with the point above.
 If the cash flows are significantly reduced, the existing loan covenants might get breached.
 If that is the case, GMRE would be forced to repay a notable chunk of its debt.
-Alternatively, it would be forced to seek re-financing elsewhere with higher cost of debt.
+Alternatively, it would be forced to seek re-financing elsewhere with a higher cost of debt.

 - Structural shift towards more digital solutions in the post-COVID era.
 There might be a risk that both the doctors and the consumers start to increasingly insist on digital treatment via the face-to-face interaction.
 If that is the case, GMRE's tenants would start to downsize and thus require lower rents.